 Gladstone, Joe*, Sandra Matz* and Alain Lemaire (2019).
-You Are What You Buy: Predicting Psychological Traits From Spending Records.
+Can Psychological Traits Be Inferred from Spending?
+Evidence from Transaction Data.
 Psychological Science (Forthcoming, 2019).

 Gladstone, Joe* & Emily Garbinksy* (2019).
 The Consumption Consequences of Couples Pooling Financial Resources.
 Journal of Consumer Psychology.
 DOI:10.1002/jcpy.1083

 Gladstone, Joe*, Jon Jachimowicz*, Dan Berry, Charlotte Kirkdale, Tracey Thornley & Adam Galinsky.
 Making Medications Stick: Improving Medication Adherence by Highlighting the Personal Health Costs of Non-Compliance.
 Behavioral Public Policy (Forthcoming, 2019).

 Matz, Sandra & Joe Gladstone (2018).
 Nice Guys Finish Last: When and Why Agreeableness Leads to Financial Hardship.
 Journal of Personality and Social Psychology.
 DOI: 10.1037/pspp0000220

 Gladstone, Joe*, Sarah Weston*, Eileen Graham, Daniel Mroczek & David Condon (2018).
 Who are the Scrooges?
 Personality Predictors of Holiday Spending.
 Social Psychological and Personality Science. https://doi.org/10.1177/1948550618792883

 Gladstone, Joe *, Patrick Gerhard* & Arvid Hoffmann* (2018).
 Psychological Characteristics and Household Savings Behavior: The Importance of Accounting for Latent Heterogeneity.
 Journal of Economic Behavior and Organization.
 DOI: 10.1016/j.jebo.2018.02.013